ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/10-rest.md

 This milestone adds several pieces of functionality to your existing website, focused on managing custom menu items.
 First, you'll need to add new classes to represent and store the custom items.
 Then, you'll create a new web controller that follows a RESTful architecture to manage these custom items.
 While doing so, you'll also create several templates to display the custom items on the web.
 Finally, you'll update the UML diagram for your application to include the new web application classes.

-#### New Classes
+### New Classes

-###### Custom Item Class
+#### CustomMenuItem Class

-Create a class `thatsawrap.data.custom.CustomItem` that can represent a custom menu item.
-It should implement the `Item` interface, and should include both getters and setters for all required attributes.
+Create a class `heropizza.data.menu.CustomMenuItem` that can represent a custom menu item.
+It should implement the `Food` interface, and should include both getters and setters for all required attributes.
 The class itself should only store the name, price, and calories of the item.
 It may simply return an empty list for special instructions.
 You may add additional utility methods as desired.

-The class should include full documentation comments.
 You do not have to create any unit tests for this class.

-###### Custom Item List Class
+#### CustomMenuItemList Class

-Create a class `thatsawrap.data.custom.CustomItemList` that represents a list of custom menu items.
-This class should implement both the **Iterator** design pattern (using the `Iterable<CustomItem>` type), as well as the **Singleton** design pattern.
+Create a class `heropizza.data.menu.CustomMenuItemList` that represents a list of custom menu items.
+This class should implement both the **Iterator** design pattern (using the `Iterable<CustomMenuItem>` type), as well as the **Singleton** design pattern.
 This class is designed to keep a single list of custom items in memory for the entire application.
 We are using the singleton pattern so that it can be instantiated in the web controllers as needed, and it will always refer to the same list.

-This class should maintain a list of `CustomItem` objects, and provide methods for adding, retrieving, updating, and deleting those items.
+This class should maintain a list of `CustomMenuItem` objects, and provide methods for adding, retrieving, updating, and deleting those items.
 You may add additional utility methods as desired.

-The class should include full documentation comments.
 You do not have to create any unit tests for this class.

 {{% notice tip %}}